 To submit the Research and Analysis Project in the May and November submission periods, please refer to RAP submission dates

 Find further information about the Oxford Brookes University BSc degree.

 You completed your ACCA studies before the programme was introduced (in 2000)

 You hold exemptions from Financial Reporting (FR), Audit and Assurance (AA) or Financial Management (FM), or earlier equivalents.
 It is possible to forfeit exemptions but you are required to pass the examination.
 Once you have forfeited your exemptions, you cannot reverse this decision.

 You cannot demonstrate currency of knowledge.
 This means it is more than 10 years from your first examination pass or exemption being granted, and you have not passed 3 ACCA examinations (at Applied Skills or Strategic Professional level) in the 5 years before submission of your RAP.

 Please contact email@example.com for more information about eligibility.

 Students can opt in to the Oxford Brookes BSc degree after they have registered.
-However, they must do so before attempting papers F7, F8 and F9 and hold a recognised English language qualification.

 The BSc degree classification will be based on both: